EquinoxTheGryph/EquinoxCommissions/README.md

   - Extra character: 70% of chosen type
   - Transperancy with optional white stroke (For stickers): €0.50
   - Paper Look: €0.50
-  - Wings (Small toony is free): xx.xx to xx.xx depending on size/complexity
   - ...